capricorncd/zx-sml/nodejs/README.md

 # zx-sml/nodejs

-Some tool functions used in the Nodejs environment
+Some tool functions used in the Nodejs environment.

 ```js
 const { mkdirSync } = require('zx-sml/nodejs')